PrefectHQ/prefect/docs/tutorial/workers.md

     worker --> |creates| flow_run_infra
 ```

 <sup>Notice above that the worker is in charge of provisioning the _flow run infra_.
-In context of this tutorial, the worker will spin up an ephemeral docker image to host each flow run.
+In context of this tutorial, the worker will spin up an ephemeral docker container to host each flow run.
 Different [worker types](/concepts/work-pools/#worker-types) can create different types of flow run infrastructure.</sup>

 Now that we’ve reviewed the concepts of a work pool and worker, let’s create them so that you can deploy your tutorial flow, and execute it later using the Prefect API.